-For the tunnelleakage analysis presented in Section 3.5, the system hydraulic model was run for each Project alternative using the median diversion flow for each month of the year from the CALSIM 3 runs for the project.
+For the tunnel leakage analysis presented in Section 3.5, the system hydraulic model was run for the Project using the median diversion flow for each month of the year from the CALSIM 3 runs for the Project.
 The CALSIM 3 runs were provided to DCA by DWR on March 25, 2021.
-The resulting hydraulic grade line was established at each tunnel shaft for each alternative and each month of the year and used to estimate the internal pressure in the tunnel for each reach of the tunnel system.
+The resulting hydraulic grade line was established at each tunnel shaft and each month of the year and used to estimate the internal pressure in the tunnel for each reach of the tunnel system.